 Cadiz is one of the best places to visit in Southern Spain for great seafood, pretty beaches, and friendly people.
 For history buffs, let’s say that Cadiz was founded by Phoenicians 3.000 years ago and is the oldest continuously inhabited city in Western Europe.
 Worth mentioning as well, the first constitution of Spain called La Pepa was established in Cadiz in the 19th century.

 Cadiz in Andalusia is best known for the great seafood and some of the best European urban beaches.
 Cadiz is one of the best beach towns in southern Spain.
 Check out La Caleta beach, Santa Maria Del Mar beach, or La Victoria beach in Cadiz and you will find out some of the best beaches in southern Spain.

-To be in Cadiz means to enjoy long walks along Cadiz seafront, to indulge great Spanish seafood in traditional Andalusian taverns or hang out with locals at the central market (Mercado Central) while tasting fresh local food.
+To be in Cadiz means to enjoy long walks along Cadiz seafront, to indulge in great Spanish seafood in traditional Andalusian taverns, or hang out with locals at the central market (Mercado Central) while tasting fresh local food.

 Things to do in Cadiz: